jamesagib/copy-to-clipboard/README.md

 # copy-to-clipboard

-This is an adalo custom component that allows you copy text to the clipboard with custom styles.
+This is an adalo custom component that allows you to copy text to the clipboard with custom styles.

 ## Screenshots